How we scan, and what we never do.

 - Provide a defined scan window with a stated start and end time

-- Use rate-limited, non-flooding traffic patterns suitable for production environments
+- Use rate-limited, non-flooding traffic patterns suitable for production environments (typically far below normal organic traffic volume)

 5. Source identification